Skip to Content

 Por ejemplo:

-El predicado \(P\) puede ser válido para cualquier estado, o puede ser válido para un conjunto de estados.
+El predicado PP puede ser válido para cualquier estado, o puede ser válido para un conjunto de estados.

 Podemos pensar en un estado débil si exige menos condiciones para cumplirse, y en un estado fuerte si exige más condiciones.